-Fragmenta invites you to an art-event in Gudja to discover “Psychoarcheology,” a project in the form of a temporary intervention by artist-in-residence Erik Smith.
+Fragmenta invited to discover “Psychoarcheology,” a project in the form of a temporary intervention by artist-in-residence Erik Smith.
 Drawing on psychogeography and urban archeology, this trans-disciplinary, “psychoarcheological” project is conducted on a field close to the Chapel Ta Loretu, looking out on the airport runway.
 This site was identified by overlaying a network of “ley lines” onto maps of the island based on the location of existing archeological sites and prominent geological features.
 The project seeks to produce an altered awareness of the contemporary landscape and its relationship to the ancient past.
-A modest publication of selected map drawings and documented sites will be presented to the public in addition to the intervention.
+A modest publication of selected map drawings and documented sites was presented to the public in addition to the intervention.

 Guy Debord defines psychogeography as “the study and manipulation of environments to create new ambiences and new psychic possibilities.”
 “Psychoarcheology” mines a similar vein but focuses instead on the effects of the past on environments in creating new ambiences and new psychic possibilities.
 Debord’s view of geography is deeply intertwined with the concept of the dérive, the Situationist practice of passing through urban areas while observing “the precise laws and specific effects of the geographical environment on the emotions and behavior of individuals.”
 Psychoarcheology also takes a phenomenological approach to exploring geography, particularly in employing inventive strategies for altering one’s awareness of the surrounding environment, but rather than emphasizing the surface of urban space, it seeks to understand and reveal the depths.